Setting up SoundFlow + Stream Deck

 In this tutorial we'll assume that you have installed SoundFlow.
 We'll go through the following steps:

 - Installing the SoundFlow plugin inside the Stream Deck app.

-- Assigning a SoundFlow command to a Stream Deck button.
+- Installing a SoundFlow package with a pre-designed Deck

 Installing the Stream Deck software

 Your Stream Deck device talks to the computer via a macOS app called "Stream Deck for Mac" that needs to run in the background.
 In this app you can configure what the buttons on your Stream Deck should do, and how they look.
 Please go to Elgato's website to download and install the Stream Deck app.